yedpodtrzitko/godot-docs/classes/class_sliderjoint3d.rst

 :ref:`Param<enum_SliderJoint3D_Param>` **PARAM_LINEAR_MOTION_SOFTNESS** = ``5``

+Constant for accessing :ref:`linear_motion/softness<class_SliderJoint3D_property_linear_motion/softness>`.
 A factor applied to the movement across the slider axis as long as the slider is in the limits.
 The lower, the slower the movement.

 .. _class_SliderJoint3D_constant_PARAM_LINEAR_MOTION_RESTITUTION: